 - estimated return-to-work date and plan.

 Remember that employees who are out on workers’ compensation disability continue to be your employees.
-It is not the responsibility of the insurance organization or the treating physician to manage their claims, but yours.
+It is not the responsibility of the insurance organization or the treating physician to manage their workers compensation claims, but yours.
 However, work with, not against, the treating physician.
 Consider the employee’s needs and those of the physician as well as those of the organization.
 You can get the information you need about the nature of the illness and injury, plus return-to-work plans, without disturbing the doctor-patient relationship.

 A good relationship with the treating physician or the organization’s medical provider will get you information on what the injured employee cannot do.
 With that information, modified duty –work that does not involve the restricted activities –can be designed so that the employee can be brought back to work.
 Gradually, restrictions can be lifted, based upon new medical information.
 Getting the employee back to work becomes, ideally, a cooperative relationship between the physician and the workplace.